aarsenault/intro_to_HTML_CSS/README.md

 ...
 ```

-colours can be given as rgb values (red, green, blue), or as hexadecimal values.
-You can use a [colour picker](https://www.w3schools.com/colors/colors_picker.asp) to help you choose the right values.
+colours can be given as rgb values (red, green, blue), or as hexadecimal values (for this tutorial we'll stick to rgb values to keep it simple).
+You can use a [colour picker](https://www.w3schools.com/colors/colors_picker.asp) to help you choose colours you like.

-the **h2** before the curly braces is the selector that your CSS rule (i.e, turn it red) is being applied to.
+the **h2** before the curly braces is the ***selector*** that your CSS rule (i.e, turn it red) is being applied to.
 This means that *all* h2 headings on your page will now be red.
-You can do the same thing for most html tags, such as p, body, a, etc.
+You can do the same thing for most html tags, such as `p`, `body`, `a`, etc.

 **Note1** you *must* use the curly braces and also add the ; after each rule within the curly braces.
 This is just the arbitrary syntax that lets the browser know you are writing CSS rules.
 If something doesn't work, first check to make sure you've got this syntax correct.

-Now, change the background of your page by adding this to your `<style>` tag
+Now, change the background of your page by adding this between your `<style>` tags:

 ```
 		body {